-One nice feature of the staggered discretization is that both the equations in \eqref{eq:elasticHelm} are equal \emph{even after the discretization} (up to boundary conditions).
+One nice feature of the staggered discretization is that both the equations in \eqref{eq:elasticHelm} are equal \emph{even after the discretization} (for constant coefficients and up to boundary conditions).
 That is, we get two identical linear systems for each one of the formulations, up to small differences that result from averaging the coefficients and boundary conditions only.
-That is not the case with nodal discretizations.
 Finally, it is worthy to note that we use this second order scheme, as in \cite{virieux1986p,rizzuti2016multigrid}, to demonstrate our solver, but expect that it will also be effective for the high-order staggered discretizations \cite{levander1988fourth,li2016Fourth}.
-That is similarly to \cite{erlangga2006novel} and \cite{umetani2009multigrid} which show that the shifted Laplacian methods works with similar efficiency for both second order and high-order nodal schemes for the acoustic Helmholtz case.
+That is, we expect that, similarly to \cite{umetani2009multigrid}, the shifted Laplacian methods will work with similar efficiency for both second order and high-order nodal schemes for the acoustic case.